-On a personal note, I am married to Albert and I have 3 daughters and 2 grandsons.
+On a personal note, I am married to Albert and I have three daughters, three grandsons and one granddaughter.

 My heart activity is bushwalking and singing in a multi-faith choir and we perform regularly in age care facilities.
-I have a keen interest in food, cooking and gardening at our home in the Adelaide Hills.
-My daily walks in Cleland Conservation Park give me regular encounters with koalas, kangaroos and birds.
+I have a keen interest in food, cooking and gardening.
 I have an ongoing interest and intrigue with spiritual matters and chanting and meditation is my way of recharging the batteries.

 Nursing – South Australian registered general nurse and accredited mental health nurse.
 AAP Credentialed member of the Australian College of Mental Health Nurses.
 Registered member of the Australian Health Practitioners Regulation Agency and staff member of the Royal District Nursing Service.